The Pest Control Network

 Where Spiders Hide in Your Home

 Spiders prefer quiet, undisturbed areas where they can build webs or hunt.
+Common hiding spots include corners of ceilings, basements and crawl spaces, attics, closets and storage areas, behind furniture, and in garages and sheds.

 Are Spiders Dangerous?